cliquot22/lensIQ/README.md

 - Depth of field type 'DOFMin' and 'DOFMax' are the minimum and maximum object distances that are in the depth of field.
 - Types 'zoomStep', 'focusStep', and 'irisStep' are the current motor step positions.
 These are used for the engineering unit calculations.

+# Logging
+There are logging commands in the module using Python's logging libray.
+These are set by default to log WARNING and higher levels.
+To see other log prints, initialize the class with `IQ = lensIQ.lensIQ(degubLog=True)` or manually set the logging level with `lensIQ.log.setLevel(logging.INFO)`.

 # Camera back focal length calibration
 Due to tolerances in the lens mount surface to image sensor (the back focal length or BFL), the focus step needs to be adjusted for the exact camera being used.
 This module includes functions to set this BFL calibration.
 See Theia's application note [AN004](https://www.theiatech.com/lenses/calibrated-lenses/) for more information on this procedure.